Who to report chemical spray drift to

 Occasionally, the nature of an incident may require more than one agency to be involved because of multiple impacts.

-For example, if spray drift has allegedly caused both commercial crop damage and chemical run-off into a nearby stream, EHP would deal with the alleged run-off and Biosecurity Queensland with the alleged commercial crop damage.
+For example, if agricultural chemical misuse has allegedly caused both commercial crop damage and chemical run-off into a nearby stream, EHP would deal with the alleged run-off and Biosecurity Queensland with the alleged commercial crop damage.

 Generally, you should contact the agency responsible for the issue that you consider has had the greater impact.
 That agency then consults with the other agency dealing with the lesser impact.

 - Last reviewed